 For one week, pay attention to every time you say yes to a request.
 Write it down and evaluate why you said yes.
 If your reasoning leans closer to people-pleasing, determine what’s triggering your response and start practicing your no.

 Self-care might be a buzzword these days, but especially during uncertain seasons, it’s a vital part of knowing your worth.
 It’s essential to take care of yourself.
 No one else is going to do it for you!
 If you push yourself to the edge of burnout again and again, others around you will see that as your new norm.
 Carefully setting boundaries around your body and your mind will keep you healthy and show everyone that you know you’re worth more than living life on the edge of exhaustion.

 Start with the basics and move up from there as you treat your body with the self-respect it deserves.
 When you know your worth, you know that includes your physical body too.
 Choose one aspect of taking care of yourself that has fallen to the wayside and intentionally bring it back into your life.
 Whether it’s drinking more water, adding movement into your day, getting an hour more sleep or anything else your body is asking for, make it a point to honor your body and health.

 When you surround yourself with inspiration, you will radiate that inspiration as you go throughout your everyday life.
 This kind of empowerment is an acknowledgment of your worth and the strength that you bring to the table.
 With the right inspiration, you’ll fully step into your role as a leader in your life and career.

 We’ve intentionally created a community of inspiration and empowerment at Central Exchange.
 Here, you’ll find the tools you need to own your worth and encouragement from like-minded peers to do it.
-We’re excited to announce this year’s Midwest Leadership Summit on July 23, 2020.
-At this favorite Central Exchange event, you’ll learn to define your purpose and make it happen in order to achieve your 2020 vision.
+We’re excited to announce this year’s Midwest Leadership Summit on June 29, 2021.
+At this favorite Central Exchange event, you’ll take time to reflect, reset and Renew.
+Mark your calendars and look for registration opening soon.